BIGjuevos/js-colors/README.md

 4. Make sure eslint passes

         eslint
+5. Do fancy Git magic here
-5. YAY!
+6. YAY!
 Thanks for contributing!

 # license
 It's MIT License.
 Do whatever you want really.
 Though I do love to know who is using it so feel free to drop me a line!